Asian option as a fixed-point: Introduction

-The vanilla European call option has payoff $(X_T-K)^+$ at time $T$, where $K>0$ is a fixed strike.
+The European call option has payoff $(X_T-K)^+$ at time $T$, where $K>0$ is a fixed strike.
 An Asian option is a path-dependent European-style option, where the payoff depends on the average of past prices during the time interval $[t_0,T]$.
-Typically, the initiation time of the averaging period is $t_0=0$.
 Asian options are mainly classified as {\it fixed-strike} (when $X_T$ is replaced by $A_T$ and the strike $K$ is fixed) or {\it floating-strike} (when $K$ is replaced by $A_T$).
-In this paper we focus on the latter, which are typically more difficult to deal with, though the fixed-strike Asian options can be handled similarly (see Section \ref{sec:fixed}).
+In this paper we study both cases.

-More precisely, the price at time $s$ of an Asian call option with floating-strike expiring at $T$ is given by
+More precisely, the price at time $s\in[0,T]$ of an Asian call option with floating-strike expiring at $T$ is given by